olets/zsh-abbr/README.md

 ### Plugin

-Or install zsh-abbr with your favorite plugin manager:
+Or install zsh-abbr with your favorite plugin manager (if you're new to zsh plugin management, at this writing zinit is most performant).

 - **[antibody](https://getantibody.github.io/)**: Add `olets/zsh-abbr` to your plugins file.
 If you use static loading, reload plugins.